chetanpalde/nlp_pipeline/nlp_pipeline_apis/README.md

 			2. Verb Phrase(VP):   a verb with another word or words indicating tense, mood, or person.
 			3. Preposition Phase(PP): Every prepositional phrase is a series of words made up of a preposition and its object.
 The object may be a noun, pronoun, gerund or c clause.
 A prepositional 						phrase functions as an adjective or adverb.

 	Here, for shallow parsing, we have used Stanford CoreNLP library.
-The method takes an input string as parameter and returns the output in the following JSON format.
+It takes an input string as parameter and returns the output in the following JSON format.

 		url: http://localhost:9000/shallow-parse

-		eg: curl -v -X POST -H "Content-Type:application/json" -d '{"sentence":"Your String Data"}' http://localhost:9000/shallow-parse
+		eg: curl -X POST -H "Content-Type:application/json" -d '{"sentence":"Your String Data"}' http://localhost:9000/shallow-parse

 	Input text: Barak Obama is the President of the United States of America